Importing SPC & LVT Flooring to the USA — The Complete 2026 Guide

 Default entry port for West Coast states.
 For Midwest and Southeast destinations, compare total cost against Savannah before defaulting to Long Beach.

-Significantly lower inland freight cost for Southeast US destinations.
-Florida and Georgia multi-family developers frequently achieve lower total landed cost via Savannah despite longer ocean transit.
+Lower inland freight for Southeast destinations.
+Florida and Georgia developers frequently achieve lower total landed cost via Savannah despite longer ocean transit.

 Best port for Texas, Oklahoma, and Gulf Coast destinations.
-Houston avoids the Long Beach congestion premium while providing shorter inland drayage to major Texas distribution centres.
+Avoids the Long Beach congestion premium with shorter inland drayage to major Texas distribution centres.

 Recommended Products for the US Market — By Project Type